stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 4. Here is a curious one: Implement `Functor` for `Const e` (which is also available from `Control.Applicative.Const` in *base*).
-You might be confused about the fact that the second type parameter has absolutely no relevance at runtime, as there is not value of that type.
+You might be confused about the fact that the second type parameter has absolutely no relevance at runtime, as there is no value of that type.
 Such types are sometimes called *phantom types*.
 They can be quite useful for tagging values with additional typing information.